-E.4.h.
+E.4.1.
 Workers Compensation Insurance Reserve Fund (901)

-Fund 901 has been established to fund the costs of operating the City's Self-insurance Workers Compensation Insurance Program.
+Fund 901 has been established to fund the costs of operating the City's Self-Insured Workers Compensation Insurance Program.
 The desired reserve for this fund shall be equal to the estimated outstanding losses as set forth in the Actuarial Study of the Self-Insured Workers Compensation and Liability Programs.
 Following the close of the books each year, the Administrative Services Director, at the discretion of the City Manager, is authorized to transfer fund balance in excess of the desired reserve to the Workers Compensation Insurance Reserve Fund.

-Beginning in fiscal year 2015-16, employees on the City's Personnel Allocation List whose salaries and benefits are being paid as a result of a Workers' Compensation claim shall have their salaries and benefits charged to their home Department in which the appropriation exists.
-If these same Workers' Compensation expenditures cause the Department's salary and benefit category to exceed the appropriation, the Administrative Services Director, with approval from the City Manager, shall transfer amounts from the Workers' Compensation Fund 901 to the affected Department's budget (via transfer to the affected Fund).
-Doing so provides a better understanding of the cost of a Department and eliminates phantom savings within a Department.
+Beginning in fiscal year 2015-16, employees on the City's Personnel Allocation List whose salaries and benefits are being paid as a result of a Workers' Compensation (temporary disability and light duty) claim shall have their salaries and benefits charged to their home Department in which the appropriation exists.
+If these same Workers' Compensation expenditures cause the Department's salary and benefit category to exceed the appropriation, the Administrative Services Director, with approval from the City Manager, shall make transfers up to but not exceeding these additional costs borne on the Department's operating budget.
+These transfers should only occur in the event that impacted positions (employees with a Workers' Compensation claim) are backfilled by other City staff thus causing budget overages.
 All transfers from Fund 901 will be reported to Council via Budget Modification.

-E.4.i.
+E.4.m.
 Technology Replacement Fund (931)